NetSecGame

 Conda

-conda create --name aidojo python==3.12
+conda create --name aidojo python==3.12 - Activate newly created conda env

 conda activate aidojo

-After the virtual environment is activated, install using pip:
+After preparing virutual environment, install using pip:

 pip install -e .